 A normal active cat requires 27.5g of food per kg of body weight per day.
-In the case of a 4 kg cat, therefore, the daily requirement would be 110 g of raw feed per day.
-In this example: 105 g of the ration consists of meat and then 5g of fruit and vegetables to ensure a certain raw fibre content needed for digestion.
+In the case of a 4 kg cat, for instance, the daily requirement would be 110 g of raw feed.
+In this example, 105g of the ration consists of meat and then 5g of fruit and vegetables to ensure a certain raw fibre content needed for digestion.
 Broken down, you'll need to feed 84g of muscle meat, 11g fleshy bones and 10g offal.
 The fruits and vegetables are divided into 4g vegetables and just 1g fruit.

-If your cat does not have any bones in his B.A.R.F meal, it must be replaced with a calcium preparation.
-For this purpose, you could use our AniForte Meat & Bone meal.
-If there is an allergy to the meat, you can alternatively use AniForte Seaweed.
+If your cat does not have any bones in their BARF meal, you will need to offer calcium, for example AniForte Meat & Bone Meal.
+If your cat has an allergy to the meat, you can alternatively use AniForte Eggshell Powder.

-For the fruit and vegetables it can be added either fresh or as a mash.
-You can replace it with our AniForte Barf Line Fruits and Vegetables flakes, which are available in different mixtures and are very easy to use.
+The required fruit and vegetables in your cat's diet can be added either fresh or mashed.
+A replacement option is our AniForte Barf Line Fruits and Vegetables flakes, available in different mixtures and very easy to use.

-You may also want to add some supplements in order to fulfil your cat’s daily nutritional needs.
-Often the acceptance of different dietary supplements with a cat is difficult, but experiment with neutral and fishy tasting supplements such as the AniForte Pure Brewer's Yeast or coconut oil.
-Supplements that have a strong herb flavour are often disdained.
+You may also want to add supplements in order to fulfill your cat’s daily nutritional needs.
+Often the acceptance of different dietary supplements with a cat is difficult, but experiment with neutral and fishy tasting supplements such as brewer's yeast or coconut oil.
+Supplements with a strong herb flavour are often rejected by cats.

-The final menu for your cat should resemble something along these lines:
+The daily final menu for your cat should resemble something along these lines: